FC Rukh Lviv

-FC Rukh Lviv (ФК «Рух» Львів) is a Ukrainian professional football club based in Lviv.
+FC Ruh Lviv (ФК «Рух» Львів) is a Ukrainian professional football club based in Lviv.
 The club competes in the Ukrainian Premier League following the promotion as runners-up of 2019–20 Ukrainian First League.

 History

-In 2003 under the initiative Myron Markevych, who was born in Vynnyky, and at the time was head coach of FC Karpaty Lviv established football club called FC Rukh Vynnyky.
-When asked why Rukh, Markevych replied that Rukh is life.
-In June 2003, a children's football school Myron Markevych "Movement" under directorship Yuriy Hdanskyi and trainers Roman Hdanskyi, Ihor Didyk, Markiyan Shkraba, Oleh Lehan was formed.
+In 2003 under the initiative Myron Markevych, who was born in Vynnyky, and at the time was head coach of FC Karpaty Lviv established football club called FC Ruh Vynnyky.
+When asked why Ruh, Markevych replied that Movement (ukr. romanized: Ruh) is life.
+In June 2003, a children's football school Myron Markevych "Ruh" under directorship Yuriy Hdanskyi and trainers Roman Hdanskyi, Ihor Didyk, Markiyan Shkraba, Oleh Lehan was formed.